 The Lewis Center offers over 120 public performances, exhibitions, readings, screenings, concerts and lectures each year, most of them free, and seeks to make these opportunities available to all audiences in accordance with its mission of diversity and inclusion.
 Events are held in venues throughout the University campus, but primarily at the Lewis Arts complex, 185 Nassau Street and the Berlind Theatre at McCarter Theatre Center.

 Audience members with disabilities who have questions about accessibility are encouraged to contact the Lewis Center in advance of their visit.
-If you are in need of accommodations, we invite you to contact the Lewis Center at least one week in advance of an event date by email at LewisCenter@princeton.edu or call 609-258-1500, ext.
-8.
+If you are in need of accommodations, such as open captioning, ASL interpretation, audio description, or large print program, we invite you to contact the Lewis Center at least one week in advance of an event date by email at LewisCenter@princeton.edu or call 609-258-1500, ext.
+8. Those who use TTY can reach the Lewis Center using the NJ Relay Service at 711.